kanavbengani/Reversi/README.md

 iteration of the homework, we have implemented a `Model`, a `View` and a `ReversiStrategy` pattern to develop certain strategies for the game.
 We have also implemented a `Controller` that synchronizes the `Model` and the `View`.

+## Implemented Extra Credit for Assignment 9
+We were able to implement all the levels (0 through 4).

 ## Implemented Features For Assignment 8
 We were able to successfully implement all the features using our provider's code.